tardate/LittleArduinoProjects/Electronics101/555Timer/VariableDutyCycle/README.md

 For many applications - PWM motor control, charge pumps, buck/boost converters - we want variable duty cycle while maintaining a fixed frequency.

-The basic 555 timer astable configuration allows for duty cycles from ~50% to near 100%, and wide frequency range from <1Hz to a few hunderd kHz.
+The basic 555 timer astable configuration allows for duty cycles from ~50% to near 100%, and wide frequency range from <1Hz to hundreds of kHz.
 However, it is difficult to adjust duty cycle without affecting frequency and vice versa.
 This circuit is one approach for achieving continuously variable duty cycle while maintaining a relatively fixed frequency.